zbarovsky/Python-Geocoder/part2.md

 ## Deliverables

-This homework is the second of a two-part code challenge, plus a bonus challenge.
+This lab is the second of a two-part code challenge, plus a bonus challenge.
 It is a little different than the other homeworks because this assignment will build on the code from Part 1, the previous homework.
 For your solution here, you can directly edit the `solution.py` file from the previous assignment.

 *Reminder: On your laptop, you can run the file from your command line with the following:*